tryashtar/minecraft-version-history/README.md

   - If the server jar can be downloaded, it is decompiled as well, ensuring that all endpoint-specific code is included.

 **Bedrock Features**
-* The versions are read as zips containing a single folder which contains another single folder which contains the APPX and installation metadata.
-This is probably not helpful for the general public, but that's how I receive Bedrock builds.
+* The versions are read as APPX archives.
 * The entire contents of the APPX is extracted to the `data` folder.
 * NBT files are converted, as above.
 * Since Bedrock stores its vanilla resource/behavior packs in slices, you can with configuration merge them into a "final" pack.
 Whether files across slices should be overwritten or merge in some way is also configurable.
 These final packs are stored in the `latest_packs` folder.